Task Parameter Extrapolation via Learning Inverse Tasks from Forward Demonstrations: Experiments

 \subsubsection{Results}

-The model trained on the \textbf{Random} dataset performed the worst with an MSE of $8.87 \pm 14.3$ (in units of $10^{-3}$), while applying our matching algorithm \textbf{(Paired Noisy)} yielded a statistically significant improvement (paired t-test, $p<0.001$), reducing the MSE by over 80\% to $1.22 \pm 1.48$ (in units of $10^{-3}$) and demonstrating that establishing a correct correspondence is critical for learning the shared structure and generating trajectories.
-The models trained on the idealized datasets, \textbf{Paired Perfect} and \textbf{Uniform}, achieved significantly lower errors (approximately 14 and 140 times lower, respectively) than in the \textbf{Paired Noisy} condition (paired t-test, $p<0.001$).
-These results conclusively suggest that structured demonstration pairing is not only beneficial but also a fundamental requirement for joint learning of tasks.
+\serdaradd{To assess the models, we use 20 novel forward trajectories to generate corresponding inverse trajectories, and we compute the Root Mean Squared Error (RMSE) between the generated and ground-truth inverse task trajectories.
+In the paired datasets,} the model trained on the \textbf{Random} dataset performed the worst with an \serdaradd{RMSE of $7.23 \pm 6.05$ (in units of $10^{-2}$)}, while our matching algorithm \textbf{(Paired Noisy)} yielded a statistically significant improvement ($p<0.001$), reducing the \serdaradd{RMSE by over 60\% to $2.85 \pm 2.02$ (in units of $10^{-2}$)} and demonstrating that a correct correspondence is critical for learning the shared structure and generating trajectories.
+The models trained on the idealized datasets, \textbf{Paired Perfect} and \textbf{Uniform}, achieved significantly lower errors (approximately \serdaradd{5 and 11 times lower}, respectively) than in the \textbf{Paired Noisy} condition ($p<0.001$).
+These results suggest that structured demonstration pairing is not only beneficial but also a fundamental requirement for joint learning of tasks.
 Besides pairing, ideally collected and paired demonstrations also help the model to generate more accurate trajectories.

+\serdaradd{The sensitivity analysis of our method to the auxiliary pass probability ($p_{aux}$) and the maximum observation count ($N_{max}$) is illustrated in Fig.~\ref{fig:syn_sensitivity}.
+Increasing $N_{max}$ from 1 to 15 reduces mean RMSE by roughly two orders of magnitude (from $1.1 \times10^{-2}$ to $5\times10^{-4}$), while further increases to 50 and 100 yield minor gains at higher training cost.
+We therefore fix $N_{max}$ to 15.
+For different $p_{aux}$ values at observation count 15, mean RMSE varies from $4\times10^{-2}$ to $1.6\times10^{-3}$ ($25\times$), indicating a non-trivial effect.
+Specifically, the optimum $p_{aux}$ is in the 0.70-0.80 range, which is well above the proportion of auxiliary demonstrations in the dataset (10/30 $\approx$ 0.33).
+As a result, we empirically set $p_{aux}$ value via grid search also in the simulation and real-robot experiments.}